maiaacademy/workshop-day-networking-avancado-azure/README.md

     -  In the Azure portal, navigate to the WGWEB1 VM and initiate a Bastion connection session to the WGWEB1 virtual machine by selecting **Connect** and **Bastion**.
 This should be successful since it is allowed by Azure Firewall and Azure Bastion Host.

-    -  In the Azure portal, navigate to the WGWEB1 VM and initiate a Bastion connection session to the WGWEB2 virtual machine by selecting **Connect** and **Bastion**.
-This should be successful since it is allowed by Azure Firewall and Azure Bastion Host.

     -  From within the WGWEB1 VM Bastion connection session, initiate a Remote Desktop session to the WGSQL1 via its private IP address (10.8.1.4).
 This should be successful since it is allowed by Azure Firewall.

 ## Project - Deploy Hub-spoke Archicture (60 minutes)